 Frequently Asked Questions

 At the School of Education a cohort group is a group of graduate students who take a sequence of courses leading to a degree together.

 Any individual with a bachelor’s degree from an accredited institution of higher education.

 The counseling programs at SXU are not accredited by CACREP.
 The programs are accredited by the state of Illinois.
 The School of Education is nationally accredited by NCATE.

-Teacher certification is not required of school counselors in Illinois.
-If you are a not a certified teacher there will be a couple of classes that you are required to take as leveling courses.
+A teaching license is not required of school counselors in Illinois.
+If you are a not a licensed teacher there will be a couple of classes that you are required to take as leveling courses.
 We offer those courses as part of your curriculum of studies.
-If you hold a valid teaching certificate you will have the option of taking two electives from the community counseling program offered in Chicago.
-Please consult with your faculty advisor about this option.

 The practicum and internship take place in the final year of the program.
 Candidates are placed at the elementary, middle or secondary school settings to conduct the practicum and internships.
 Clinical placements include community agencies and hospitals.
 The placement process is coordinated by program faculty.

-- One of the following tests: Illinois test of basic skills (#96 or #300) OR ACT plus writing with a score of 22 or more, OR SAT (mathematics and critical reading) (all these tests must have been taken within 10 years from admission) OR Test of Academic Proficiency (TAP) for full admission.
+- One of the following tests: ACT plus writing with a score of 22 or more, OR SAT (mathematics and critical reading) (all these tests must have been taken within 10 years from admission) OR Test of Academic Proficiency (TAP) for full admission.

 - school counselor licensure exam (#181)

 You can apply online.
-You are encouraged to take the Type 73 certification exam during their practicum or internship.
+You are encouraged to take the 181 exam during their practicum or internship.

 If you leave your cohort due to unforeseeable circumstances and inform your advisor, you may rejoin your cohort or join another cohort when the sequence of courses allow for you to join.
 You might have to pay a new rate of tuition if you have to join a different group.